SAFCSP-Team/git-github/content/remote-repositories.md

 You can connect any local repository to a remote repository.

 > [!IMPORTANT]
-> If you haven't initialized your local project as a Git repository, you should run: `git init`
+> You need to run `git init` to set up your local project as a Git repository before connecting it to a remote repository.

 **1. Get the Remote URL from GitHub**